 Now is the moment

 I am going into my 30s soon, and I feel that if I want to make a change, now is the time.
 I don’t yet have kids, and I have been able to save up nearly a year’s worth of expenses in a stash of cash.
 I have found at least two things that I am passionate about: mobile software development, and writing online.
 I am not a master at either, but I greatly enjoy doing both and I have enough passion for both to continue doing them for the long term.
-I enjoy Android software development, have recently released an easy voice recorder, and a fellow Yakezie also has her own debt app.
+I enjoy Android software development, have recently released a new app, and a fellow Yakezie also has her own debt app.
 The difference is that I want to do it for myself.
 Reading “The Art of Non-Conformity: Set Your Own Rules, Live the Life You Want, and Change the World” might also have had a bit of an impact so I can also thank Dr. Dean for a bit of a push.

 I also have no choice if I want to do it for myself.
 I want to start my own company, and I am not allowed to do that if I continue to work where I am.
 When I became a permanent, I agreed that I would not pursue another occupation while employed with the company.
 This means that so long as I am employed by them, I cannot pursue my own dreams.